 Types of buildings that are affected

-The city conducted a statistical survey in 2006 that showed that the buildings that were the most likely to have a lead service line are buildings with eight dwellings or fewer built before 1970 and wartime housing built in the 1940s and 50s.
+The city conducted a statistical survey in 2006 that showed that the buildings that were the most likely to have a lead service line are buildings with eight dwellings or fewer built before 1970.

 The city estimates that lead service lines affect 16 of its 19 boroughs (lead service lines are unlikely to be found in L’Île-Bizard–Sainte-Geneviève, Pierrefonds-Roxboro and Saint-Léonard).